jdasfd/srna/step_markdown/Chi-square.md

 Test 2:

-For different bacterial groups within a sample, we also using chi-square test.
+For different bacterial groups of the same RNA regions within a sample, we also using chi-square test.

 <table>
     <tr>